6 March 2015

 Supports to the film industry

-As of December 2013, 46 out of 74 applications were approved with a total funding of about $132.07 million, since the launch of the Film Development Fund Scheme for Financing Film Production in October 2007.
+As of end-January 2015, 48 out of 79 applications were approved with a total funding of about HK$135.4 million, since the launch of the Film Development Fund Scheme for Financing Film Production in October 2007.

 Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA)

 Existing CEPA provisions include significant market liberalisation measures for Hong Kong's audio-visual services industry, including the production of television drama programmes.
-As at end-January 2014, the Hong Kong government had granted Hong Kong service suppliers (HKSS) certificates to 56 audio-visual companies out of 57 applications.
+As at end-January 2015, the Hong Kong government had granted Hong Kong service suppliers (HKSS) certificates to 69 audio-visual service companies.

 CEPA relaxes the scope for Hong Kong companies operating wholly-owned units in respect of business of cinema construction and renovation, allowing them to construct or renovate more than one cinema theatre at more than one location for film-screening business.
 Many Hong Kong companies have set up cinemas, including flagship multiplex cinemas, in various mainland cities.